 Show your American pride and be among the first in the nation to celebrate this year’s Independence Day.

-The 4th of July Midnight Parade is back this year, kicking off at 11:59 pm on the evening of July 3rd.
+The 4th of July Midnight Parade is back this year, kicking off at 12:01 am on July 4th.

-The parade steps off at the intersection of east Parkway and Baskins Creek Bypass at traffic light #3.
+The parade steps off at the intersection of East Parkway and Baskins Creek Bypass at traffic light #3 and will continue traveling the length of downtown Gatlinburg.

 For more information, visit the event page here.

-Ole Red will be offering visitors a great way to enjoy July 4th in Gatlinburg.
-They will be offering live country music, seasonal food and special events.
+Ole Red will be offering visitors a great way to enjoy July 4th in Gatlinburg with live country music, seasonal food and special events.

 Are you spending the 4th of July in Gatlinburg TN?
 Let us know in the comments.